AfnanAliMLEng/coretech-ai-ml-internship/README.md

         └── colab.png

----

-Submission
+## Submission

 This repository contains the completed Task 01 deliverables for the CoreTech AI/ML Internship Program.
-It includes account setup screenshots, a Google Colab notebook, introductory information, and basic concepts of AI, Machine Learning, and Deep Learning.